Auto rickshaw: Madagascar

+Morocco

+In Morocco, there are Auto-rickshaws in Rabat, Casablanca and Marrakesh.

 Nigeria

 The auto rickshaw is used to provide transportation in cities all over Nigeria.
-Popularity and use varies across the country however.
-In Lagos, for example, the "keke" (Yoruba for bicycle) is regulated and transportation around the state's highways is prohibited.
+Popularity and use varies across the country.
+In Lagos, for example, the "keke" (Hausa for bicycle) is regulated and transportation around the state's highways is prohibited while in Kano it's popularly known as "Adaidaita Sahu".

 South Africa

-Tuk-tuks, introduced in Durban in the late 1980s enjoyed growing popularity in recent years, particularly in Gauteng.
+Tuk-tuks, introduced in Durban in the late 1980s, have enjoyed growing popularity in recent years, particularly in Gauteng.
 In Cape Town they are used to deliver groceries and, more recently, transport tourists.

 Sudan

-Rickshaws, known as "Raksha" in Sudan, is the most common mean of transportation followed by the bus in the capital Khartoum.
+Rickshaws, known as "Raksha" in Sudan, are the most common means of transportation, followed by the bus, in the capital Khartoum.

 Tanzania

 Locally known as "bajaji", they are a common mode of transportation in Dar es Salaam, and many other cities and villages.

+Tunisia

 Uganda

 A local delivery company called as Sokowatch in 2020 began a pilot project using electric tuk-tuks, to cut pollution.

+United Arab Emirates

 Zimbabwe

 Hende Moto EV & Taxi company was founded in 2019 by Devine Mafa, an American-Zimbabwean businessman.
-Hende Moto taxi's were first introduced in Zimbabwe as the first car, manufactured by a Zimbabwean three wheeler manufacturing company Hende Moto Pvt Ltd. Hende Moto Engine in a Safari fiberglass body.
-The first Hende Moto Taxi was introduced in Kwekwe August 2019, Zimbabwe and thereafter, Victoria Falls City came second and lastly Harare 2019.
-Hende Moto is also the manufacturer of the first Zimbabwean made electric passenger three wheeled vehicle.
-It operates on a lithium ion battery that has a range of 70 miles on a 6-hour charge.
+Hende Moto taxis were first introduced in Zimbabwe as the first vehicle manufactured by Zimbabwean three-wheeler manufacturing company Hende Moto Pvt Ltd. The first Hende Moto Taxi was introduced in Kwekwe in August 2019, and thereafter in Victoria Falls City and then Harare in 2019.
+Hende Moto is also the manufacturer of the first Zimbabwean-made electric passenger three-wheeled vehicle.
+It operates on a lithium-ion battery that has a range of 70 miles on a 6-hour charge.